Pats Pulpit Picks: What are the best bets and picks for Monday Night Football?

-To close out Week 4 we have a matchup between the Los Angeles Rams (+2) and the San Francisco 49ers (-2).
-This prime time game will be played at Levi’s Stadium, giving the 49ers home field advantage.
+To close out Week 5 we have a divisional matchup between the Las Vegas Raiders (+7) and Kansas City Chiefs (-7).
+The game will be played at Arrowhead Stadium, giving the Chiefs a significant home field advantage.

-Los Angeles comes in at 2-1 and looking to get a divisional win.
-Quarterback Matthew Stafford has looked decent this season and will get his star wide receiver Cooper Kupp a lot of looks in this game again.
-The Rams will try to set up the passing game through the run and utilize their pass catchers deep down the field.
+The Raiders have underperformed so far in the 2022 season and look to get on track with a win over their rival.
+Quarterback Derek Carr will need to match the Chiefs offense and utilize his treasure chest of weapons.
+He needs to get more than just Davante Adams involved as he has other reliable options in Hunter Renfrow and Darren Waller.
+They also need to get the rushing game going with Josh Jacobs to try and keep the Patrick Mahomes on the sideline.

-On defense, they will look to get constant pressure on 49ers quarterback Jimmy Garoppolo.
-All-Pro defensive linemen Aaron Donald will have his fingerprints all over this game, which can lead to turnovers.
+Las Vegas has a less an impressive defense but does feature two stud pass rushers in Maxx Crosby and Chandler Jones.
+If they can get pressure and force sacks/turnovers, then the Raiders will have a chance to stay in this game.

-The 49ers will attempt to establish the run early on and control the clock.
-If they can do this, it will set up the play action pass and open up the passing game.
-This could give George Kittle opportunities to matchup with the Rams linebackers and lead to a big offensive day.
+The Chiefs have an offense that is built to dismantled poor defenses.
+Mahomes will feast on a weak secondary and utilize his star tight end Travis Kelce.
+He will also get the likes of Juju Smith-Schuster and Marquez Valdes-Scantling involved deep down the field.
+This offense should easily score 28-plus in this game.

-San Fransisco can win this game on the defensive side of the ball.
-If their front seven with the likes of Nick Bosa and Fred Warner can stop the Rams’ rushing attack, Stafford will make mistakes.
-They will air the ball out a lot and the athletic 49ers will try to slow down the Los Angeles pass catchers.
+Defensively Kansas City has held its own this year.
+The key in this one will be stopping the run which will force the ball into Carr’s hands — and possibly lead to him making mistakes.
+They want the quarterback to throw the ball around so their defensive backs can get interceptions.
+If the Chiefs get a lead the undisciplined Raiders will make crucial mistakes.

-The 49ers are 2-point favorites according to the oddsmakers at DraftKings Sportsbook.
+The Chiefs are 7-point favorites according to the oddsmakers at DraftKings Sportsbook.
 Let’s take a look at the Pats Pulpit staff’s picks for the game:

 Player Prop of the Night